UPstartDeveloper/seattle-crime-analysis/README.md

     - Precinct: Designated police precinct boundary where offense(s) occurred.
     - Row_Value_ID: Primary value for the crime

 Note: these descriptions were taken from the SPD_DSG_OFFENSE_METADATA.pdf document, which can be downloaded from this dataset's [latest posting on the Seattle open data platform](https://data.seattle.gov/Public-Safety/SPD-Crime-Data-2008-Present/tazs-3rd5).
+Alternatively, I also uploaded it to this repository, and renamed it [Column_Description.pdf](Column_Descriptions.pdf).

 ## Take Home Project